 It is difficult to predict how market forces or PRC, Australian, U.S. or other government policies may impact the exchange rate between the Australian dollar, RMB, U.S. dollar and other currencies in the future.
 There remains significant international pressure on the PRC government to adopt a more flexible currency policy, which could result in greater fluctuation of the RMB against the U.S. dollar.
-Substantially all of our revenues are denominated in U.S. dollar and our costs are denominated in U.S. dollar, Australian dollars and RMB, and a large portion of our financial assets and a significant portion of our debt is denominated in U.S. dollar.
-Any significant revaluation of the RMB may materially reduce any dividends payable on the ADSs in U.S. dollar.
-To the extent that we need to convert U.S. dollar we received from our initial public offering into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we would receive.
-Conversely, if we decide to convert our RMB into U.S. dollar for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the RMB would have a negative effect on the U.S. dollar amount we would receive.
+Substantially all of our revenues are denominated in U.S. dollars and our costs are denominated in U.S. dollars, Australian dollars and RMB, and a large portion of our financial assets and a significant portion of our debt is denominated in U.S. dollars.
+Any significant revaluation of the RMB may materially reduce any dividends payable on the ADSs in U.S. dollars.
+To the extent that we need to convert U.S. dollars we received from our initial public offering and follow-on public offering into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we would receive.
+Conversely, if we decide to convert our RMB into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the RMB would have a negative effect on the U.S. dollar amount we would receive.

-Our investments are subject to risks that could result in losses.
+\Our investments are subject to risks that could result in losses.

-We had cash and cash equivalents of \$17.9 million and \$208.5 million and short-term investments of \$82.6 million and \$38.7 million at December 31, 2015 and March 31, 2016, respectively.
-At March 31, 2016, our short-term investments mainly consisted of high credit quality corporate fixed income bonds and U.S. Treasury securities.
-On February 8, 2016, we completed our initial public offering of the ADSs and received net proceeds of \$166.2 million, after deducting underwriting discount and offering expenses.
+We had cash and cash equivalents of \$261.0 million and \$87.5 million and short-term investments of \$146.4 million and \$280.7 million at June 30, 2017 and December 31, 2016, respectively.
+At June 30, 2017, our short-term investments mainly consisted of U.S. Treasury securities.
+On February 8, 2016 and November 23, 2016, we completed our initial public offering and follow-on public offering of the ADSs and received net proceeds of \$166.2 million and \$198.6 million, respectively, after deducting underwriting discounts and offering expenses.
 We may invest our cash in a variety of financial instruments, principally securities issued by the U.S. government and its agencies, investment grade corporate bonds, including commercial paper and money market instruments, which may not yield a favorable return to our shareholders.
 All of these investments are subject to credit, liquidity, market and interest rate risk.
 Such risks, including the failure or severe financial distress of the financial institutions that hold our cash, cash equivalents and investments, may result in a loss of liquidity, impairment to our investments, realization of substantial future losses, or a complete loss of the investments in the long-term, which may have a material adverse effect on our business, results of operations, liquidity and financial condition.
 Our primary exposure to market risk relates to fluctuations in the interest rates of the PRC and the United States.
 In order to manage the risk to our investments, we maintain an investment policy that, among other things, limits the amount that we may invest in any one issue or any single issuer and requires us to only invest in high credit quality securities.
-While we believe our cash and cash equivalents do not contain excessive risk, we cannot provide absolute assurance that in the future investments will not be subject to adverse changes in market value.
+While we believe our cash and cash equivalents do not contain excessive risk, we cannot provide absolute assurance that in the future investments will not be subject to adverse changes in